ZainabKousar/Self-Heal-Project/README.md

 Here’s what makes this magic happen:

 Tool	Purpose
-Docker -	Run all services in isolated containers
+Docker -	Run all services in isolated containers, Nginx -	The service we are monitoring,
-Nginx -	The service we are monitoring
+Prometheus -	Monitors Nginx and other targets, Alertmanager -	Receives alerts from Prometheus and forwards them, Webhook (Flask) -	Receives alerts and triggers automation, Ansible -	Restarts Nginx automatically when an alert is received.
-Prometheus -	Monitors Nginx and other targets Alertmanager -	Receives alerts from Prometheus and forwards them Webhook (Flask) -	Receives alerts and triggers automation Ansible -	Restarts Nginx automatically when an alert is received How It Works---
+How It Works---

 Prometheus keeps an eye on Nginx every few seconds.